ptia/Quadricottero/README.md

 The Android client is currently being developed.
 Its features are:
 * Basic serial terminal (send and receive data)
 * Quadcopter log save in .txt files
-* Graphical PID settings manager to edit PID constants
+* Graphic and easy to use remote settings manager to edit PID constants and change flight mode

 This is its to-do list (sorted by predicted priority and ease):
 * Better incoming log data represention, e.g. graphics